 The student will be notified by mail that a Title IV refund calculation was performed.
 A copy of any adjustments on the student's account will accompany the notification.
-If there is any outstanding balance on the student's account, the student is responsible for making payment arrangements with the Director of Business Services.
+If there is any outstanding balance on the student's account, the student is responsible for full financial settlement and/or making payment arrangements with the Director of Business Services within 30 days of the student's official withdraw.